 I define X_t as the mean characteristics of all songs on a given day on Spotify Charts, and I define φ as the probability the recommender system recommends a song to a consumer in future periods.
-With these terms defined, I now define the following first-order Markov processes by which the recommender system and rival songs evolve:
+These variables define the state space for each rightsholder in the market, when solving their dynamic problem.
+I model the evolution of these two state variables using a first-order Markov process, where the state variables are a function of their previous values and a stochastic error term: